 Types of Trials and Appeals

-Appeal against examiners' decision to reject patent application, etc. (Patent Act Article 132-17, Utility Model Act 33)
+Appeal against examiners' decision to reject patent/utility model application, etc. (Patent Act Article 132-17, Utility Model Act 33)

-If a person has an objection to an examiner's decision to reject a patent application or to a decision to reject an application to register the extended term of a patent, he/she may file an appeal within 30 days from the date when he/she is served with a certified copy of the examiner's decision.
+If a person has an objection to an examiner's decision to reject a patent application or to a decision to reject an application to register the extended term of a patent, he/she may file an appeal within 30 months from the date when he/she is served with a certified copy of the examiner's decision.
 An exception may be applied in cases where a person resides in an area that is remote or difficult to access.
-In such case, the Commissioner of KIPO may extend the period to 2 months
+In such cases, the Commissioner of KIPO may extend the period to 2 months.

 - to narrow a claim;